aanis/aanis.github.io/about.md

 He maintains a strong personal, professional and academic interest in artificial intelligence research and real-world application.

-He has a Bachelor in Economics from Indiana University and a Masters in Information Sytems with a concentration in Business Analytics from California State University, Fullerton.
+He has a Bachelor in Economics from Indiana University and a Masters in Information Sytems with a specialization in Business Analytics from California State University, Fullerton.